-Whole week of our being on the island there were strong cool winds, it was quite chilly in the shadow and in the evening and we couldn’t sit in the sun long because it was very easy to get a sunburn, even with a sunscreen (actually, we got sunburns on the first day after 2 hours in the afternoon sun).
+The whole week of our being on the island there were strong cool winds, it was quite chilly in the shadow and in the evening and we couldn’t sit in the sun for long because it was very easy to get a sunburn, even with a sunscreen (actually, we got sunburns on the first day after 2 hours in the afternoon sun).
 The water was quite chilly, so I didn’t try to swim – pregnancy makes the body more vulnerable and it’s not a good idea to get a cold in that state and especially on vacation.
 Other guys did short swimming sessions though.

 Tenerife is a volcano island and even in the cities there is almost never a straight road – you need to walk up and down all the time, which is tiresome for a pregnant body.
 I was always exhausted by the end of the day after all those walks.
 The picture above was shot at the place we lived at.
 It was quite a challenge to go to the beach/ town and back home, but it was worth it, the host was just great (we rented the apartment at Airbnb) and the restaurants are the best on the island – very local, with tasty food and good prices (Tripadvisor helps to find the best ones).

-As for the food, it’s a Gourmet’s paradise: various cheeses, jamon, fresh juices and sea food – everything is so delicious, you just can’t stop.
+As for the food, it’s a Gourmet’s paradise: various cheeses, jamon, fresh juices and seafood – everything is so delicious, you just can’t stop.
 And wine…but this time not for me.
 If you are pregnant, just be cautious about the amount of jamon and unpasteurized cheese you take.
-I suppose I had too much 2 times and it made me sick next day (in the worst case I had fever up to 38.3, which woke me up 3 am and scared us a lot, but fortunately I didn’t have to call a doctor: cold compresses, paracetamol and drinking lots of water helped and after 2 hours the temperature started going down and I could finally fall asleep and be ready to go further next day.)
+I suppose I had too much 2 times and it made me sick next day (in the worst case I had fever up to 38.3, which woke me up 3 am and scared us a lot, but fortunately I didn’t have to call a doctor: cold compresses, paracetamol and drinking lots of water helped and after 2 hours the temperature started going down and I could finally fall asleep and be ready to go further the next day.)